bicycle-codes/asn1.js/README.md

 for [Greenlock](https://greenlock.domains)
 and [Keypairs.js](https://git.rootprojects.org/root/keypairs.js)

+# fork
+This is a fork of [yoursunny/asn1.js](https://github.com/yoursunny/asn1.js); just re-packaging for easier consumption.

 Lightweight, Zero-Dependency ASN.1 encoder and decoder for Node.js and Browsers, in less than 300 lines of vanilla JavaScript